 “Well I probably shouldn’t divulge this until 3 but… in all honesty, this is just a re-enactment wedding…We didn’t really just get married…we were just re-enacting a 19th century wedding…”

-As we made our way to the parking lot, Tony confessed,
+As we made our way to the parking lot, Tony kindly mentioned,

 “I had a feeling something was fishy when I could have sworn I recognized the bride from a history class last semester”.

 Have you ever been to a history re-enactment?